Unmasking Cybercrime on the Dark Web: Protecting Your SMB

 1. Business Email Compromise (BEC)

 A very common threat, BEC occurs when hackers gain unauthorized access to a company’s accounts, often through phishing attacks.
-Once inside, they can exploit sensitive data, manipulate invoices, or send fraudulent messages to clients.
+In brief, Once they’re inside they can exploit sensitive data, manipulate invoices, or send fraudulent messages to clients.

 2. DDoS Attacks (Distributed Denial of Service)